natt96z/cybersac/docs/source/forensics.rst

 Whats The Difference Between Virtual Box and VMWare?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 VirtualBox and VMware are both popular virtualization solutions, but they differ in their licensing models and feature sets.
 VirtualBox is a free and open-source virtualization platform developed by Oracle.
 It is widely used for creating and managing virtual machines on various host operating systems.
-While VirtualBox is accessible to a broad user base due to its open-source nature, it may have some limitations in terms of advanced features and performance optimization.
+While VirtualBox is accessible, to a broad user base, due to its open-source nature, it may have some limitations in terms of advanced features and performance optimization.

 On the other hand, VMware offers a range of proprietary virtualization products like VMware Workstation and VMware vSphere, known for their robustness and advanced capabilities.
 VMware's solutions are often preferred by businesses and enterprise environments for their enhanced performance, scalability, and management tools.
 However, these advanced features come at a cost, as VMware licenses can be relatively expensive.